 Deeper Roots, Higher Branches – Agile in 2018

 Agile continues to grow and develop.
 Today, Agile technical practices go well beyond software (think DevOps, UX, and safety aspects).
 Technical practices can’t get far without good interaction skills (think Mob Programming, pairing).
-Agile has grown deeper roots into those early coding practices to address legacy code, difficult-to-test code, subtle aspects of learning TDD, and more.
-Agile has branched out higher to include continuous delivery, accessibility, risk management and more.
+Agile has grown deeper roots in those early coding practices to address legacy code, difficult-to-test code, subtle aspects of learning TDD, and more.
+Agile has branched out higher to include continuous delivery, accessibility, risk management, and more.

 Our deliver:Agile 2018 conference is the place to learn how to do new techniques, how to use the new tools supporting them, and how to improve your interaction skills.
 Here’s a sampling of the excellent sessions we’ve got for you:

 “Noisy Code: The SNR Conjecture” by Tim Ottinger.
-Tim will lead a session focused solely on how clearly and starkly code presents its intention: its Signal-to-Noise Ratio (SNR).
-When you achieve this goal, your code is faster to skim, to read, to improve, and easier to troubleshoot.
+Tim will lead a session focused solely on how clearly and starkly the code presents its intention: its Signal-to-Noise Ratio (SNR).
+When you achieve this goal, your code is faster to skim, read, improve, and easier to troubleshoot.
 You’ll see examples of code before and after its SNR was cleaned up, and take away ideas you can use immediately.

 “Removing Duplication” by Llewellyn Falco.
 When you start with something so simple as seeing duplication in code and correcting it in tiny steps, it leads to understanding emergent design.
 Well, it’s a lot more certain to lead there if you’ve got Llewellyn as your workshop leader!